matteocantafio/Deep-Learning-for-Image-Clustering-and-Bias-Analysis/README.md

 # Deep Learning for Image Clustering and Bias Analysis

 **Course:** Data Analytics for Business (2024/2025)
-**Authors:** Matteo Mastroianni, Matteo Cantafio, Alessia Froio, Giuseppe Rizzo
+**Authors:** Matteo Cantafio, Giuseppe Rizzo, Matteo Mastroianni, Alessia Froio

 *t-SNE visualization of clusters based on semantically-rich features, achieving a Silhouette Score of 0.72.*